top of page

 Beekeeping community

 There are some very supportive groups within the beekeeping community, providing mutual help and advice.
-These include locally (as well as OKBA) the Oxfordshire Natural Beekeeping Group, which supports and promotes low intervention beekeeping, as does the UK Top Bar Beekeepers group (find out more about top bar hives in our Apiary Diary...).
+These include locally (as well as OBKA) the Oxfordshire Natural Beekeeping Group, which supports and promotes low intervention beekeeping, as does the UK Top Bar Beekeepers group (find out more about top bar hives in our Apiary Diary...).

 Campaigns